raspberrypilearning/comic-character/en/step_4.md

 + Check you add the `onclick = "displaySummary()"` as an event on the `<button>` element.
 + Check you have added `;` a semicolon at the end of your declarations.

 Well done!
 You have created an interactive form that shows/hides elements.
-Next, you will allow users to edit their choices!
+Next, you will allow the user to edit their choices!